-Understanding brain development helps us provide the best help for your developing son.
-Neurofeedback helps with speed and timing issues, which allows these young men to make better sense of their therapeutic interventions and apply them more readily.
+Our goal is to help your son more readily incorporate and understand the life skills being taught at Live Strong House.
+We believe that we can help your son return home with increased resiliency, stability, and permanence.
+In our search to provide the most effective, evidence-based clinical interventions, Neurofeedback has proved to be one of the best.
+Understanding brain development helps us provide the best help for your son’s forming brain.
+Neurofeedback assists with speed and timing issues, which allows these young men to make better sense of their therapeutic interventions and apply them more readily.